 20- Anchovies (high bile acid which can lead to digestive problems).

-21- Raw honey (only use in small amounts as it is a natural sugar and can cause bloating).
+21- Raw honey (only used in small amounts as it is a natural sugar and can cause bloating).

 22- Salty snacks (high sodium).

 And in the midst of all this, there are changes that we want and need to make.
-Make up at least half your plate with a high-fibre vegetable (corn, peas, beans) Choose an extra low-fat protein source Choose an extra non -fat or fat-free dressing.
-Choose nuts (no more than 15 grams) only have the best quality oil for cooking and for salad dressings (olive oil).
+Make up at least half your plate with a high-fiber vegetable (corn, peas, beans) Choose an extra low-fat protein source Choose an extra non-fat or fat-free dressing.
+Choose nuts (no more than 15 grams) and only have the best quality oil for cooking and for salad dressings (olive oil).